oeg-upm/TINTOlib-Documentation/docs/source/featureWrap.rst

      - Default value
      - Valid values
    * - :py:data:`problem`
-     - Defines how the images are grouped based on the type of problem.
+     - The type of problem, defining how the images are grouped.
-     - 'supervised'
+     - 'classification'
-     - ['supervised', 'unsupervised', 'regression']
+     - ['classification', 'unsupervised', 'regression']
-   * - :py:data:`normalize`
+   * - :py:data:`transformer`
-     - Normalizes input data using MinMaxScaler if set to True.
+     - Preprocessing transformations like scaling, normalization, etc.
-     - True
+     - MinMaxScaler()
-     - [True, False]
+     - Scikit Learn transformers or custom implementation inheriting CustomTransformer.
    * - :py:data:`verbose`
-     - Displays execution details in the terminal if set to True.
+     - Show execution details in the terminal.
      - False
      - [True, False]
    * - :py:data:`size`
-     - Specifies the width and height of the final image in pixels (rows x columns).
+     - The width and height of the final image, in pixels (rows x columns).
      - (8, 8)
      - tuple of two positive integers
    * - :py:data:`bins`
-     - Determines the number of bins or intervals used for grouping numeric data.
+     - The number of bins or intervals used for grouping numeric data.
      - 10
      - integer > 1
    * - :py:data:`zoom`
-     - Sets the multiplication factor for resizing the image relative to its original size.
+     - Multiplication factor determining the size of the saved image relative to the original size.
      - 1
      - integer > 0

 Code example:

->>> model = FeatureWrap(size=[10,10], bins=20)
+>>> model = FeatureWrap(size=(10, 10), bins=20, verbose=True)

-All the parameters that aren't expecifically setted will have their default values.
+All the parameters that aren't specifically set will have their default values.

 Functions
 ---------